 Carbon Analysis: we note that carbon-equivalent footprinting produces a simple metric, which is backwards looking and can be misinterpreted.
-It encourages selective divestment of the shares of high emission companies as some investors 'greenwash' their portfolios.
-Rather than divesting, we encourage our managers to incorporate an analysis of carbon output into their risk assessment of individual companies and their stocks.
+It can encourage selective divestment of the shares of high emission companies as some investors 'greenwash' their portfolios.
+Rather than divesting, we encourage our managers to incorporate an analysis of both physical and transition climate risk into their risk assessment of individual companies and their stocks.
 In addition, we actively engage with companies to align their business strategies with the targets of the Paris Agreement.
-Where analysis of carbon risk (or any other risk) points to poor financial outcomes, share divestment is, of course, an option.
+Where analysis of climate risk (or any other risk) points to poor financial outcomes we would expect to divest.